-Students who participate in school-sponsored trips are required to use transportation provided by the Academy to and from the event.
+Students who participate in school-sponsored trips must use transportation provided by the Academy to and from the event.
 The Headmaster, however, may make an exception if the parent makes a written request that the student be released to the parent or to another adult designated by the parent, so long as the written request is presented before the scheduled trip.

-Only designated students are allowed to ride in school vehicles.
+Only designated students can ride in school vehicles.
 Students may neither ride the vehicle to a different location nor have friends ride the vehicle to participate in after-school activities.